jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (b) a joint venture, if the joint venturers all choose to be treated as a partnership for the purposes of this Act and the Tax Administration Act 1994:
     (c) co-owners of property, other than persons who are co-owners only because they are shareholders of the same company, or settlors, trustees, or beneficiaries of the same trust, if the co-owners all choose to be treated as a partnership for the purposes of this Act and the Tax Administration Act 1994:
     (d) a limited partnership
-  - **partnership share** means, for a particular right, obligation, or other property, status, or thing, the share that a partner has the partnership it
+  - **partnership share** means, for a particular right, obligation, or other property, status, or thing, the share that a partner has in the partnership
   - **patent right** means the right to do or authorise anything that would, but for the right, be an infringement of a patent
   - **pay** ,—
     (a) for an amount and a person, includes—